 The U.S. dollar is our primary operating currency.
-Almost all of our revenues are denominated in U.S. dollars, and approximately 62% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2007.
-Accordingly, a significant portion of our expenses are incurred in currencies other than the U.S. dollar.
+Almost all of our revenues are denominated in U.S. dollars, and approximately 62% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2008.
+Accordingly, a significant amount of our expenses are incurred in currencies other than the U.S. dollar.
 This difference could lead to fluctuations in net income due to changes in the value of the U.S. dollar relative to the other currencies.
-For the years ended December 31, 2007 and 2006, 38% and 41%, respectively, of our direct container expenses were paid in 15 different foreign currencies.
-A decrease in the value of the U.S. dollar against foreign currencies in which our expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.
+For the years ended December 31, 2008 and 2007, 38% of our direct container expenses were paid in 15 different non-U.S. currencies, a significant amount due to containers on lease to the U.S. military under our contract with the Surface Deployment and Distribution Command ("SDDC"), which contains a provision to protect us from fluctuations in exchange rates for payments made in foreign currencies.
+A decrease in the value of the U.S. dollar against non-U.S. currencies in which our expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.

-Sustained Asian economic instability could reduce demand for leasing, which would harm our business and financial condition.
+Sustained Asian economic instability could reduce demand for leasing, which would harm our business, results of operations and financial condition.